 2. Customer Validation Process

-Customer validation is one of the most significant phases in the customer development process.
+Customer validation is one of the most significant phases in customer development.
 This is where a business needs to be ready to make the sales.
-What is required of it a sales process that is feasible and scalable.
+What is required of it is a sales process that is feasible and scalable.

-In other words, this is the testing stage for evaluating the viability of the product.
+In other words, this is the testing stage for evaluating the viability of the product with real end-users.
 If the product does not invoke enough customer interest, the business must go back to the first step to ensure that those significant pain points are being solved.

 3. Customer Creation Process